-In addition to the horse having practically disappeared from Norwegian farm holdings, the number of cattle has more than halved (298 000 animals in 2013).
+In addition to the horse having practically disappeared from Norwegian farm holdings, the number of cattle has more than halved (300 000 animals in 2014).
 On the other hand, milk yield per cow has increased substantially from approximately 2 000 litres in 1949 to 7 100 litres.
 Stocks of sheep and goats are also declining, while the number of pigs and chickens is increasing.
 This is reflected in the development in meat production and there has been a marked increase in white meat, particularly poultry.

 The golden age for the fur farming industry was at the end of the 1960s, when there were about 3.2 million animals in total.
 95 per cent of these were mink.
-After a dramatic decline, there has been an increase in recent years in the number of mink, and the total stock of fur-bearing animals is more than 1 million.
+After a dramatic decline, there has been an increase in recent years in the number of mink, and the total stock of fur-bearing animals is now just under 1.3 million animals.